Jeffrey Uhlmann: Theoretical Research

 Uhlmann published seminal papers on volumetric, spatial, and metric tree data structures and their applications for computer graphics, virtual reality, and multiple-target tracking.
 He originated the unscented transform (and its use in the unscented Kalman filter) and the data fusion techniques of covariance intersection and covariance union.

+His work in artificial intelligence has recently focused on tensor-completion methods for recommender system applications.

 Applied Results

 Uhlmann's results are widely-applied in tracking, navigation, and control systems, including for the NASA Mars rover program.
 His results relating to the constrained shortest path problem and simultaneous localization and mapping are also used in rover and autonomous vehicle applications.

 Films

 Uhlmann has written, directed, produced, and/or acted in several prominent short and feature-length films.
 Notable examples include the animated short film Susan's Big Day and the feature films Mil Mascaras vs. the Aztec Mummy, Academy of Doom, and Aztec Revenge.
 In recent years he has been a popular invited guest at international genre film festivals.